soxueren/atsd/integration/matlab/README.md

 `ATSD_HOSTNAME` is the hostname address of the ATSD instance you want to connect to.

-> At the  moment the Database Explorer can not display tables with dots in their name.

 ### Connect to the MatLab Command Window

 Example of https connection to ATSD: